Skip to content

 One complication of this behaviour is that there’s no set way to respond; what works for one family may not work for another.

-Before implementing a strategy for your child understand the triggers for their behaviour.
+Before implementing a strategy for your child you need to understand the triggers for their behaviour.

 Are there particular places, events, or objects that the child responds to violently?